hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 run.sh --ngrok
 ```

-The `DIDComm Service Endpoint` in your agent will be set as the ngrok tunnel address.
+The `DIDComm Service Endpoint` in your agent will need to be the ngrok tunnel address.
 Interactions with other agents will result in communication flowing back into your agent.

 #### Additional information

 The free account tier of ngrok will provision a random domain every time you start a ngrok tunnel.
 A tunnel may be interrupted by network failures and restarts of your system, resulting in the domain name changing.

-As the domain name changes, the location of your agent changes and other agents may send messages to the wrong place.
+As the domain name changes, the location of your agent changes, and other agents may send messages to the wrong place.

 **Please consider subscribing to a commercial plan with ngrok for persistent domain names [or configure your networking layer manually to allow ingress] if you need the agent to always be accessible in one place.
 **